Love for Sale (Bilal album): Delays

+Previews

 In mid-2005, Bilal premiered a few of the album's songs at an event in Philadelphia hosted by the Beat Society producers showcase.
 Demonstrating a stylistic departure from 1st Born Second, the premiere started a growing buzz about Love for Sale.
 In Cunningham's recollection, "the urban music community was ready to embrace it".
 Around this time, Bilal played the Celebrate Brooklyn! festival's summer concert series, performing "All for Love" from the album.
 According to Dana Bingham, a music blogger who attended the show and later interviewed Bilal, Love for Sale was expected in September 2005, but the release did not materialize.

-In January 2006, he performed the same song as a guest vocalist for Glasper's Jabane Ensemble at the Blue Note Jazz Club in New York.
+In January 2006, Bilal performed "All for Love" again, this time as a guest vocalist for Glasper's Jabane Ensemble at the Blue Note Jazz Club in New York.
 According to Elevado, the Blue Note was a five-night series featuring Common, Erykah Badu, and Musiq Soulchild among its nightly guests, with Bilal utilizing a jazz improvisation concept and processing his singing voice through different effects pedals.
 By this time, the singer was still mixing the album in the studio, nearing its completion.
 A promotional copy had also been manufactured on vinyl.

+Leak

 In early 2006, a preliminary mix of Love for Sale inexplicably appeared on the Internet, originally on a torrent site.
 According to Swan, the leak occurred "a couple months before the projected release date", and Reyes notes that the album was "only 80% complete" at this point.
 Copies of the mix were shared on blogs and peer-to-peer networks, with Gipson reporting that there was also a "vinyl leak".
-Shortly after, Bilal posted a statement on his MySpace profile, expressing concern that the leak could lead to Love for Sale being shelved by his record label.
-Interscope wanted to abandon the project altogether and have Bilal start from scratch, to which he refused and stopped attending scheduled studio sessions.
-"I was really happy with the work that I had done, and we just started to go back and forth", he explains.
+Widely bootlegged, Love for Sale was eventually downloaded more than 500,000 times as "fans ate it up and passed the album around like [a] viral Internet meme", recounts Larrier.

+The leaked album was met with acclaim online and developed a cult following, becoming more popular with Bilal's fans than 1st Born Second while expanding his audience.
+In Gordon's words, the "hugely-anticipated-and-highly-pirated Love for Sale lit up the internet to [an] unparalleled degree" with a "hype machine righteously making immense waves around it".
+Mathan Erhardt, a comics journalist for Inside Pulse at the time, reviewed the album in the webzine's music column and confirmed its praises.
+While prefacing that he is a "fickle" listener who dislikes R&B, Erhardt found it to be far superior to contemporaneous music releases and a "genuine masterpiece" that inspires optimism for both the genre and Bilal.

+Reflecting on the album's immediate appeal, the music journalist Aliya Ewing explains that it "seemed to be a more authentic and unbridled reflection of who he was as an artist at that point in time", while Gipson says it revealed "Bilal's freaky side and phenomenal range in a way that 1st Born Second only hinted at".
+According to Tullis, "he had become an unclassifiable soul hero".